namigabbasov/text-analysis-and-nlp/README.md

 # Text Analysis and NLP Tutorials [ _Materials will be uploaded_]

 # Overview
 This repository provides step-by-step tutorials on Text Analysis and Natural Language Processing (NLP).
 It is designed to guide learners and practitioners from foundational concepts to advanced techniques like transformer-based models.
-Each tutorial includes clear explanations, code examples, and practical applications.
+Each tutorial includes power point slides, code examples, and practical applications.

 ## Tutorials Included